 Along with many churches, we have a long history of supporting a number of Christian organisations in their work both within the UK and overseas.
 Each year we invite them to visit and give an update on their work and we give a percentage of our income to support their work.

-For 2020 there are 5 charities which we support.
+For 2021 there are 5 National charities we support.
 This is periodically reviewed.
-A smaller grant has been given to the local Church of England School.
+A smaller grant has been given to the local Church of England School, in addition at local level in Cranleigh, we support Jigsaw Plus School, Rowleys Community Centre and the Community Fund.

-Of course much of what St Nicolas is about is seeking to share the Good News of Jesus Christ in a variety of ways - all of it Mission!
+Of course much of what St Nicolas is about, is seeking to share the Good News of Jesus Christ in a variety of ways - all of it is Mission!

 We live in a world where too many people don’t engage with the Bible.
 In some parts of the world, the Scriptures are difficult to access or are simply unavailable.
 In this country, the Bible is readily available but has lost its significance and its value is unrecognised by millions.
 By working hard here at home and in key areas across the world change can happen.
 The Bible Society take the Bible and find ways to translate and distribute it, create digital formats, advocate for its place in society and help people relate to and make sense of it in their everyday lives.
 Our efforts in support through the local group, Bible Society Cranleigh, are driven by one conviction: we believe that when people engage with the Bible, lives can change – for good.